About Universal Homes

 Because of Universal Homes’ management experience, the company carried very little debt and was not only able to weather the times but also expand the amenities of Granville.
 From 2008 through 2012 a new fitness center, swimming pool and barbeque/picnic area with playground equipment was constructed.
 Universal did not give in to the “sales at any price” of homes at the then depressed home prices.

 As market conditions started improving in 2012, absorption in the Granville community was restored to the pre-recession level of approximately 200 homes per year.
-As of August 2019, there are approximately 2,200 of the approved 3,400 residential homes included in Granville.
-The Community is currently working to finalize the last of 3 Community Centers.
-This final Center totaling 5 acres includes a 5,000 square foot Fitness Center, a 4,000 Arts and Crafts Building, Basketball courts, Tennis Courts, Pickelball Courts, Bath Houses, 5 Ramada's, a 25-Meter laned competition and play pool and a children's playground area.
-The facility also has rooms to grow and add additional amenities in the future.
-The Community has an abundant number of improved lots to support it's 5 separate product lines for several years.
-The final two phases of Granville are currently being planned and will see development activity within the next 12 months.
-Granville will continue its dominate position as the most successful Master Planned Community in central Arizona.
+As of August 2021, there are approximately 3,000 occupied homes of the approved 3,400 homes.
+Construction of all 3 Community Centers are complete with the final Spur Cross Center containing 5 acres, a 5,000 square foot Fitness Center, a 4,000 Arts and Crafts Building, Basketball Courts, Tennis Courts, Pickelball Courts, Bath Houses, 5 Ramada's, a 25-Meter laned competition and play pool and a children's playground area.
+The Community has approximately 350 home sites remaining to complete the Master Plan build out.
+Granville has been and will continue its dominate position as the most successful Master Planned Community in central Arizona.

-Universal Homes currently offers five separate product lines with 23 different single level floor plans and 17 furnished model homes.
+Universal Homes currently offers four separate product lines with 21 different single level floor plans and 13 furnished model homes.
 These product lines range in size from 1,222 square feet to 3,066 square feet.
 As always, Universal Homes is focusing on attractive, livable floor plans with a high degree of quality.